calling all the real boys: a look at the male model revolution | read | i-D

-The world of male modelling is one with few big names and few big characters, because every season, every show, every designer the story changes, and its characters too.
-"I work on my collections as if they were short films, with a proper scenario," Kris Van Assche, Creative Director of Dior Homme told i-D about his latest casting.
+The world of male modeling is one with few big names and few big characters, because every season, every show, every designer the story changes, and its characters change too.
+"I work on my collections as if they were short films, with a proper scenario," Kris Van Assche, creative director of Dior Homme told i-D about his latest casting.
 "This season I imagined a rave party where everyone expresses themselves without restraint.
-And, in the middle of the crowd, a mysterious boy is standing, wearing in a dark suit.
+And, in the middle of the crowd, a mysterious boy is standing, wearing a dark suit.
 Everybody looks at him.
 He is l'homme Dior."
-More than ever before in the history of menswear, designers are telling stories about their own worlds, and casting is now the cornerstone of bringing those narratives to life.
+More than ever in the history of menswear, designers are telling stories about their own worlds, and casting is now the cornerstone of bringing those narratives to life.

-This new demand has translated into the creation of castingagencies dedicated to discovering models that embody a reality and persona, rather than just more perfectly angled faces.
-There is Eva Göbel and her agency Tomorrow is Another Day, whose models make up the cast of the likes of Vetements and Balenciaga, but more and more alternative agencies such as Midland, Rockmen, Brother and Lumpen are making a mark on the industry.
+This new demand has translated into the creation of casting agencies dedicated to discovering models that embody a reality and a persona, rather than just more perfectly angled faces.
+There is Eva Göbel and her agency Tomorrow Is Another Day, whose models walk for the likes of Vetements and Balenciaga.
+And more and more alternative agencies such as Midland, Rockmen, Brother, and Lumpen are making a mark on the industry.

-"I came to fashion from cinematography," Avdotja Alexandrova, the founder of Lumpen, based in Moscow, states.
+"I came to fashion from cinematography," Avdotja Alexandrova, the founder of Lumpen, based in Moscow, says.
 "I want to add real faces to fashion."
 Street credibility has become the new norm.
 Attitude, a requirement.
 Personality, a necessity.
 Flaws, an added value.
-"More and more designers and stylists want to know about their model's lives," says Antoine Duhayot, head booker at Rockmen in Paris.
+"More and more designers and stylists want to know about their models' lives," says Antoine Duhayot, head booker at Rockmen in Paris.
 "For example, one of our boys, Raphaël, is a literature student at a very good school.
 People love that.
-It's something that you don't get in the female modelling world.
-They want to make sure the girls only focus on their modelling career."
-Yet, according to Adam Hindle, who also works on casting women, that side of the industry is evolving too.
-"It's been happening more with women recently, certain brands have their tribes where the characters and individuality of the casting is a key part of their image, but it's also easier with women to transform the girl into the character, through hair and make-up."
+It's something that you don't get in the female modeling world, in which they want to make sure the girls only focus on their modeling career."
+Yet, according to Hindle, who also casts women, that side of the industry is evolving too.
+"It's been happening more with women recently, certain brands have their tribes where the characters and individuality of the casting is a key part of their image, but it's also easier with women to transform the girl into the character, through hair and makeup."

 William, 18, American (J.W.Anderson, Facetasm, Loewe, Etudes) @ Elite